CityOfNewYork/ACCESS-NYC/README.md

 #### Production build

-The "production" autoloader will only require packages in the `require` json block. **Once you are done developing and before deployment generate the production autoloader which will remove development dependencies in the autoloader**.
+The "production" autoloader will only require packages in the `require` JSON block. **Once you are done developing and before deployment, regenerate the production autoloader which will prevent development dependencies from being required**.

 ```shell
 $ composer run production